Python-Markdown/markdown/docs/extensions/tables.md

 * **`tr`** : `row-#`, `row-even`, `row-odd`
 * **`td`** : `col-#`, `col-even`, `col-odd`

-This will allow some CSS stying, for example:
+This will allow some CSS styling, for example:
 ```css
 .col-1 {
     background-color:blue;